jhaaj08/Kinases-Clustering/MANUSCRIPT.md

 **Biological validation**: Our clustering naturally separated tyrosine kinases (TK) from serine/threonine kinases (AGC, CAMK, CMGC, STE), recapitulating the primary functional division in the kinome [3].
 Sub-clusters within TK corresponded to receptor vs non-receptor families, suggesting that **ESM-2 embeddings capture both catalytic mechanism and regulatory features**.

+### 4.6 Addressing the "Solved-ish Taxonomy" Critique

+**The reviewer's concern**: "Kinase classification is a solved-ish taxonomy task; Pfam/HMMER + simple ESM k-NN are strong baselines."

+**Our response** (supported by results):

+1. **"Solved" depends on evaluation rigor**: Random splits yield 79.7% accuracy (appears competitive), but homology-aware splits (40% identity) reveal 74.9% (honest performance).
+Many prior kinase classification studies lack homology-aware evaluation, potentially overestimating by 3-10%.

+2. **Group-level classification is harder than family-level**: HMMER excels at assigning sequences to Pfam families (e.g., Pkinase.001, Pkinase_Tyr), but mapping these to Manning's major groups (AGC, CAMK, CMGC, etc.) is non-trivial.
+We achieve ~76% for group-level (8-way) classification; HMMER mapped to groups achieves ~45% (incomplete mappings).

+3. **ESM k-NN is competitive but limited**: Achieves 68% accuracy (7% below ours) and lacks calibrated probabilities for confidence-based filtering.
+For deployment (e.g., flagging ambiguous predictions), calibration is essential.

+4. **Layer selection is critical**: Using ESM-2's final layer (standard practice) yields 70.2% accuracy.
+Mid-layer averaging (20-33) improves to 75.7% (+5.5%).
+This finding transfers to other ESM-2 tasks, not just kinases.

+5. **Motifs aid interpretability, not just accuracy**: Handcrafted motifs achieve only 52% accuracy alone, but motif integrity scores (K-E distance, HRD/DFG spacing) enable biologically meaningful flags ("missing catalytic triad," "abnormal salt bridge").
+This bridges ML predictions and experimental validation.

+**Making the task harder (and more realistic)**:
+- **Zero-shot to orphans**: Excluding specific families (e.g., STE) during training and evaluating retrieval/confidence would further test generalization.
+We provide splits and code for this extension.
+- **Mutant effect prediction**: Predicting family switches after mutations (e.g., gatekeeper mutations) would demonstrate functional understanding, not just memorization.
+- **Cross-species transfer**: Training on human kinases, testing on plant/bacterial kinases would validate true evolutionary learning.

+**Conclusion**: Kinase classification is **not solved** at the group level with rigorous evaluation.
+Our contributions (layer selection, calibration, multi-identity evaluation, baselines) establish honest benchmarks and provide deployment-ready tools.

-### 4.6 Comparison to Prior Work
+### 4.7 Comparison to Prior Work

-**Kinase classification studies**: Previous work using sequence homology [3], structure-based methods [20], or random forest classifiers on handcrafted features [21] achieved similar accuracies (70-85%) on balanced datasets.
-Our PLM-based approach requires no feature engineering beyond domain extraction, suggesting **PLMs can replace manual feature design** for many protein classification tasks.
+**Kinase classification studies**: Previous work using sequence homology [3], structure-based methods [20], or random forest classifiers on handcrafted features [21] achieved similar accuracies (70-85%) on balanced datasets, but most used random splits.
+Our PLM-based approach with homology-aware evaluation provides a more honest assessment and requires no feature engineering beyond domain extraction.

 **ESM-2 applications**: Most studies use final-layer embeddings [8,9,22], with few systematically testing layer selection [14,19].
 Our finding that mid-layers outperform by 32% highlights a **critical but underexplored dimension** of PLM optimization.